Wintellect/MSLearn/Introduction to Git/includes/08-branching-and-merging.md

 	git config user.email bob@contoso.com
 	```

-1. Now use the following command to create a branch named "add-cat,", using the popular `-b` option to create the branch and switch to it in a single command:
+1. Now use the following command to create a branch named "add-cat,", using the popular `checkout -b` option to create the branch and switch to it in a single command:

 	```
 	git checkout -b add-cat